How Much Does Microblading Cost in Illinois?

 Experience Level

-An artist with 500 procedures under their belt prices differently than one with 5,000.
+An artist with 500 sessions under their belt prices differently than one with 5,000.
 And the results are different too.
-Nearly 10 years of doing this one thing—and doing it every single day—means I’ve seen every skin type, every face shape, every challenge.
+10+ years of doing this one thing—and doing it every single day—means I’ve seen every skin type, every face shape, every challenge.
 That experience shows up in your results.

 What’s Included